Debts to stabilize but countries still vulnerable, IMF says

 The IMF reserved its sharpest words for Japan, which has still not started on any serious austerity, and plans a stimulus to offset the impact of a sales tax hike to go into effect next year.
 The IMF said the country must quickly develop a debt-cutting plan if it hopes to achieve its goals of halving its deficit after interest payments by 2015, and achieving a surplus by 2020.

-At the same time, the IMF suggested some European countries might consider slowing down their austerity drive due to lagging growth.
-An IMF official said that included Spain and France.
+At the same time, the IMF suggested some European countries might consider slowing down their austerity drive due to lagging growth, without specifying which ones.

-"They can certainly now slow down the pace, that doesn't mean stop the pace," said Martine Guerguil, deputy director of the IMF's Fiscal Affairs Department.

 The IMF also highlighted growing fiscal problems in the developing world, especially in countries in the Middle East and North Africa such as Egypt, Jordan and Morocco that have deteriorating fiscal situations, as well as Pakistan.